Helen Joyce: Trans: When Ideology Meets Reality

 In July 2021, Joyce's book Trans: When Ideology Meets Reality, was published by Oneworld Publications.
 The book sold well, debuting within a week of its publication at number 7 on The Sunday Times list of bestselling general hardbacks and remaining in the top 10 for a second week.
 It was named as one of the year's best books by The Times.
-The book received other positive reviews in the Evening Standard, New Statesman, and The Scotsman.
+The book received other positive reviews in the Evening Standard by Stella O'Malley, New Statesman, and The Scotsman.

 The Times regular columnist David Aaronovitch wrote that "Joyce [examines] a new ideology about gender.
 This holds that biological sex is as much a 'social construct' as the idea of gender is.
 One benefit of Joyce's book is its intellectual clarity and its refusal to compromise.
 So she takes apart this ideology of gender with a cold rigour."

 Kathleen Stock, then a professor of philosophy at the University of Sussex and author of Material Girls: Why Reality Matters for Feminism (2021), gave Trans a 5-star review at The Telegraph, calling it a "superlative critical analysis of trans activism" and that "Joyce shows an impressive capacity to handle complex statistics, legal statutes, and other bits of evidence without losing clarity or narrative drive."

-The Guardian gave it a mixed review.
+The Guardian gave it a mixed review saying "there are some curious holes in this book" and calling it "an exasperated polemic."
 A review at Publishers Weekly criticized the book as "alarmist" and a "one-sided takedown" that "comes up short."
+It compared the book's mentions of billionaires, academics and healthcare companies to conspiracy thinking.

-Aaron Rabinowitz, writing for The Skeptic, criticized Joyce for her mirroring activist Jennifer Bilek's ideas and accused Joyce of incorporating her antisemitic canards in her work, by claiming that George Soros and other Jewish billionaires are the transhumanist shapers of a global agenda behind the transgender rights movement, through financial contributions to organizations such as Planned Parenthood and the American Civil Liberties Union.
-Joyce published a rebuttal to these allegations, writing that she had been "subjected to a smear campaign... because that’s what happens to anyone who publicly dissents from gender-identity ideology—the notion that what makes you a man or woman isn’t your immutable biology, but what you declare yourself to be."
-She rejected accusations of antisemitism, saying "I didn’t deliberately select three Jewish donors; it never occurred to me to think about their religions.
-Two of the three, it turns out, are indeed Jewish, though that is not something I mention in my book because it is utterly irrelevant."
-Joyce denied plagiarism, denounced Bilek for antisemitism and reiterated the thesis of her book.
-She also corrected a claim about a donation made by Open Society Foundation; the donation was to a similarly named group which also advocated for gender self-identification.
+Aaron Rabinowitz, writing for The Skeptic, criticised Joyce for her repeating activist Jennifer Bilek's claims that a cabal of Jewish billionaires fund the transgender rights movement through contributions to organisations such as Planned Parenthood and the American Civil Liberties Union.
+Joyce published a rebuttal to these allegations, in which Joyce denied plagiarism and antisemitism, denounced Bilek's antisemitism and reiterated the thesis of her book.
+She also corrected a claim about a donation made by the Open Society Foundation; the donation was to a similarly named group which also advocated for gender self-identification.

+The book was shortlisted for the 2023 John Maddox Prize.